RevealBi/Documentation/en/datasources/process-data-server-side.md

 <img src="images/process-data-server-checkbox.png" alt="New Process data on server checkbox added in the Set Up the Database dialog in PostgreSQL" width="800"/>

-Notice that the _Process Data on Server_ is automatically enabled.
+Notice that the _Process Data on Server_ is enabled by default.
 Consider unchecking the box next to this feature in case you need to use any of the capabilities that are limited (see in _Limitations_ below), when your data is processed on the server.

 ### Limitations